-The EENM Fellows are moving through a transformational leadership model and emergent process to grow their own leadership while exploring systems thinking and gaining skills in advocacy and messaging.
-Each participant is growing their own community of support.
+The 2021 EENM Fellows are moving through a transformational leadership model and emergent process to grow their own leadership while exploring systems thinking and gaining skills in advocacy and messaging.
+Participants are exploring what it means to collaborate and have an opportunity to network and grow their own community of support.

 - Show a passion for connecting young people with the outdoors